mdroth/linux/Documentation/virt/kvm/api.rst

 or some special instruction).
 In case of ARM64, this is triggered using HVC instruction based PSCI call from the vcpu.

-The 'type' field describes the system-level event type.
-Valid values for 'type' are:
+Valid values for bits 30:0 of 'type' are:

  - KVM_SYSTEM_EVENT_SHUTDOWN -- the guest has requested a shutdown of the VM.
 Userspace is not obliged to honour this, and if it does honour